snowdonr/pyms-minerva/UserGuide/gcms_raw_data_model.rst

        Max m/z RMSD: 1.03e-05
        Max intensity RMSD: 0.00e+00

-If the data is not possible to compare, for example because of different number of scans, or inconsistent number of m/z values in between two scans, :py:meth:`diff() <pyms.GCMS.Function.diff>` will report the difference.
+If the data cannot be compared, for example because of different number of scans, or inconsistent number of m/z values in between two scans, :py:meth:`diff() <pyms.GCMS.Function.diff>` will report the difference.
 For example: